Word Mac

 Q: If I sent a Word Word document with a font and send it to a person that hasn’t downloaded that font, will they still be able to see the document in the font I wrote it in?

-A: Short answer is NO. However, you can choose to embed the font in the document.
+A: The short answer is NO. However, you can choose to embed the font in the document.
 That way, if you share your document with someone else who doesn’t have the same fonts installed that you do, the fonts, layout, and styling of the document won’t change, and special characters won’t turn into meaningless rectangles.

 Set “Embed fonts in the file” as default in Preferences (⌘,).
 Only need to change once.
 It applies automatically to your future docx’s.